Australia Student Visa : Requirements, Processing Time, Fees 2025

 Health Checkup and Insurance

-In order to receive a student visa for Australia, you need to provide proof that you are in good health.
+To receive a student visa for Australia, you must prove that you are healthy.
 You can do so by providing a certificate of good health.
 The health checkup and certificate can only be provided by the empanelled doctors.
-You can make an appointment with the one closest to you for the same. eMedical Facilities are available in India and often the records are updated immediately.
-You would be provided with a HAP id which you would need to provide at the time of filling the form.
-Also, Indian students also need to provide a Chest X-Ray that proves that they do not suffer from Tuberculosis since India is considered a high-risk country.
+You can make an appointment with the one closest to you for the same. eMedical Facilities are available in India, and often, the records are updated immediately.
+You would be provided with a HAP ID, which you must provide when filling out the form.
+Also, Indian students need to provide a Chest X-ray that proves that they do not suffer from Tuberculosis since India is considered a high-risk country.

 You can apply for a health checkup before or after starting the visa application.
 However, getting it beforehand would ensure quicker processing.
 Apart from a health checkup, you also need Health Insurance or an OSHC (Overseas Students Health Cover).